|

-Modern attack helicopters are tremendous battlefield assets, but their value is limited in urban, jungle, forested, and mountainous areas where obstructions block their view.
-Another problem is that all weaponry is mounted forward and must be fired by pilots who strain to see targets below and must turn to engage them.
+Attack helicopters are tremendous battlefield assets, but their value is limited in urban, jungle, forested, and mountainous areas where obstructions block their view.
+Weaponry is mounted forward and must be fired by pilots who strain to see targets below and must turn to engage them.
 Amazingly, no one has equipped helicopters to engage targets from a high hover.
 Helicopters can fly up to 10,000 feet, which is well beyond the effective range of heavy machine guns and shoulder-fired missiles.
-Therefore, some helicopters should be converted to fire directly downward from a hover.
+Therefore, some helicopters should be converted to fire downward too.

 traverse of his weapons system, just like the chin mounts in service